 Students have joined forces with Hampshire Cultural Trust and The Forest Arts Centre to help create a unique and immersive virtual experience of New Milton using Minecraft.

-The New Milton in Minecraft: Block by Block project started on Tuesday (17th April) with students eager to discover more about the past and to find creative ways of making history even more exciting.
+The New Milton in Minecraft: Block to Block project started on Tuesday (17th April) with students eager to discover more about the past and to find creative ways of making history even more exciting.

 What is the Minecraft project and what will happen?